mtford90/siesta/INTRO.md

 Similar projects to Siesta:

 * [Ember Data](https://github.com/emberjs/data) - Data persistence for EmberJS.
-Siesta aims to be less abstraction heavy and framework agnostic.
+Siesta aims to be less abstraction heavy, more flexible and framework agnostic.

 # The Problem